 The U.S. Department of Housing and Urban Development (HUD) issues this Notice of Funding Opportunity (NOFO) to invite applications from eligible applicants for the program and purpose described within this NOFO.
 You, as a prospective applicant, should carefully read all instructions in all sections to avoid sending an incomplete or ineligible application.
 HUD funding is highly competitive.
-Failure to respond accurately to any submission requirement could result in an incomplete or noncompetitive proposal.
+Failure to respond accurately to any submission requirement could result in an incomplete, ineligible, or noncompetitive proposal.

-In accordance with Title 24 part 4, subpart B of the Code of Federal Regulations (CFR), during the selection process (which includes HUD's NOFO development and publication and concludes with the award of assistance), HUD is prohibited from disclosing covered selection information.
+In accordance with Title 24 part 4, subpart B of the Code of Federal Regulations (CFR), during the selection process (which includes HUD's NOFO development and publication, and concludes with the announcement of the selection of recipients of assistance), HUD is prohibited from disclosing covered selection information.
 Examples of impermissible disclosures include: 1) information regarding any applicant's relative standing; 2) the amount of assistance requested by any applicant; and 3) any information contained in the application.
-Prior to the application deadline, HUD may not disclose the identity of any applicant or the number of applicants that have applied for assistance.
+Prior to the application deadline, HUD may not disclose the identity of any applicant or the number of applicants who have applied for assistance.